nilswikstrom/Bachelor-meteomatics/README.md

-# Code Appendix: FREYA - Meteomatics Bachelor
+# Code Appendix: FREYA - Bachelor thesis

 This repository contains the source code developed as part of the bachelor's thesis *"[Title]"* at The Norwegian Cyber Defense University College, submitted May 2026.
 The thesis was made in collaboration with NORCE Research and Meteomatics.

 ## Authors

-- Nils Christian Wikstrøm – api-client
+- Nils Christian Wikstrøm – api-client, docs
-- Stian Sivertsen Loddengaard – diode-rx, diode-tx
+- Stian Sivertsen Loddengaard – diode-rx, diode-tx, docs
-- Ina Utne Skogdalen – docs
+- Ina Utne Skogdalen

-A detailed per-file attribution is available in `CONTRIBUTORS.md`.

 ## About the project